MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/assign-vm-rbac-roles.md

 Before you begin, make sure to complete the following prerequisites:

-1. Make sure that complete the [Azure Local instance requirements](./azure-arc-vm-management-prerequisites.md).
+1. Make sure that complete the [Azure Local requirements](./azure-arc-vm-management-prerequisites.md).

 1. Make sure that you have access to Azure subscription as an Owner or User Access Administrator to assign roles to others.